zeh/key-action-binder/README.md

 ## Usage

+Include the file:

 	<script src="key-action-binder.min.js"></script>

-	// Create instance
+Create an instance:

 	binder = new KeyActionBinder();

-	// Setup as many action bindings as you want binder.action("move-left").bindKeyboard(KeyActionBinder.KeyCodes.LEFT);
+Setup actions with as many bindings as you want:

+	// Simple binding, keyboard
+	binder.action("move-left").bindKeyboard(KeyActionBinder.KeyCodes.LEFT);
 	binder.action("move-right").bindKeyboard(KeyActionBinder.KeyCodes.RIGHT);

+	// Simple binding, gamepad
 	binder.action("move-left").bindGamepad(KeyActionBinder.GamepadButtons.DPAD_LEFT);
 	binder.action("move-right").bindGamepad(KeyActionBinder.GamepadButtons.DPAD_RIGHT);

-	// Actions can be chained for simpler use binder.action("jump")
+	// Actions can be chained for simpler use binder.action("fire")
+		.bindKeyboard(KeyActionBinder.KeyCodes.ENTER)
+		.bindGamepad(KeyActionBinder.GamepadButtons.ACTION_LEFT);

+Some actions can have a tolerance time (in seconds), so when checking if an action is active, it also checks if it has just been pressed:

+	binder.action("jump")
 		.bindKeyboard(KeyActionBinder.KeyCodes.SPACE)
 		.bindGamepad(KeyActionBinder.GamepadButtons.ACTION_DOWN)
-		.setTolerance(0.05); // Set the tolerance for an action to 0.05s; to prevent a player from hitting the jump button while still in the air, for example
+		.setTolerance(0.05); // To prevent a player from hitting the jump button while still in the air

-	// Evaluate actions in the game loop function myGameLoop() {
+Then, evaluate the actions inside the game loop:

+	function myGameLoop() {
 		// Check whether the player should move if (binder.action("move-left").activated) {
-			// Move left...
+			// (...code for moving left...)
 		} else if (binder.action("move-right").activated) {
-			// Move right...
+			// (...code for moving right...)
 		}

+Actions can be "consumed" so they only work once when pressed:

 		// Check whether an action should be performed if (playerIsOnGround && binder.action("jump").activated) {
-			// Perform jump...
+			// (...code for performing jump...)

 			// Consume the action, so the player has to press jump again to perform another jump binder.action("jump").consume();
 		}
+	}

+You can also use the axis for movements, including simulating an axis with keyboard keys:

+	// You can also use the axis for movement instead: binder.axis("move-x")
+		.bindGamepad(KeyActionBinder.GamepadAxes.STICK_LEFT_X)
+		.bindKeyboard(KeyActionBinder.KeyCodes.LEFT, KeyActionBinder.KeyCodes.RIGHT);

+	function myGameLoop() {
+		var speedScaleX = binder.axis("move-x").value; // Value will be a value between -1 and 1
+		player.x += speedScaleX * maximumSpeed;
 	}

 ## Tests/demos